gabbo89/EEA2024-2025/docs/3a1_WGBS_cleaning_and_alignment.md

 `Samtools` is a suite of commands that can be used for manipulating sam/bam files.
 In order to visualize the content we can use the `samtools view` command.

 <a id="bismark-bam"></a>
-Bismark bam file is a tab separate textual file (in binary format if `bam`) and for a detailed description check [Bismark file description](https://gabbo89.github.io/EEA2024-2025/docs/2a_Bismark_file_descr.html)
+Bismark bam file is a tab separate textual file (in binary format if `bam`) and for a detailed description check [Bismark bam file description](https://gabbo89.github.io/EEA2024-2025/docs/2a_Bismark_file_descr.html)

 <!--
  (1) QNAME  (read name)